lowliet/sublimetext-InstantExecute/README.md

 Instant Execute
 =========================

-Sublime Text package that is executing selected region as a Python program
+Sublime Text package, that is executing selected code as a Python program and changes selected region for program output

 ## How to install